PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Experiments

-The supervised \premise approach requires training with labeled data.
-We labeled normal execution data as \emph{no-failure} and failing execution data as $\langle \emph{failure type}, \emph{master-slave node pair}\rangle$ to indicate the type of the injected failure and the pair of nodes at which the failures were injected, respectively.
+The supervised \textsc{PreMiSe}\xspace approach requires training with labeled data.
+To train \textsc{PreMiSe}\xspace, we labeled normal execution data as \emph{no-failure}, and we labelled the failing execution data as $\langle \emph{failure type}, \emph{master-slave node pair}\rangle$ to indicate the type of the injected failure and the pair of nodes at which the failures were injected, respectively.
+We augmented the training data set to include failing execution data for all nodes, synthesized by replicating failures on symmetric nodes.
+In this way, we obtained ten failing data sets for each original failing data set, one per node pair.
+For each failure type $FT$, we trained \textsc{PreMiSe}\xspace with the labeled data from both normal and failing executions, without the data from the failing executions corresponding to $FT$, and we evaluated the ability of \textsc{PreMiSe}\xspace to predict failures when induced by faults of type $FT$.